christopherhelf/isotropicremeshing/README.md

 features is a nx1 matrix with the IDs of points considered as features vertices.

 targetedgelength is your desired target edge length and should be a double value, while iterations specifies the number of iterations and should be of type int32.

+In return, you'll receive similar structures as the input, with facetsOut being a nx3 matrix with the triangles specified by points IDs, and pointsOut a nx3 double matrix with the x,y and z values of the new points.